 Subtitles:

-Was Jesus a Jewish Nationalist?
+Was Jesus a notable rabbi?

-What was the office of Jesus?
+What can we know about the resurrection of Jesus?

 What is the reason why the figure of Jesus has endured in time?